fernando-duarte/econ1500-china-game-vibes/client/CSS_ARCHITECTURE.md

 npm run dev
 ```

-## Testing CSS Changes
+## Testing CSS Variations

-The application includes a test mode that allows toggling between legacy and modular CSS:
+The application includes a utility for CSS testing that allows comparing different CSS implementations:

-1. Open any view in the browser
-2. A "CSS Test Mode" indicator appears in the bottom-left corner
-3. Click "Toggle CSS" to switch between original and modular CSS
-4. Check for visual differences or issues
+1. Use the CSSLoader utility to load alternative CSS versions
+2. Enable test mode with both default and alternative CSS
+3. Toggle between them to compare visual differences

 ## JavaScript CSS Interactions